|

 different game plan; its latter half is nothing but a ton of turns.

+And that means positive Gs out the yahoo, baby!
 Off the brake run, we curl down a sinuous drop to the left and motor right

 into a tight curve to the right.
 Feel how your body is pressed